GTFO-Modding/GTDO/reference/datablocks/backup/wardenobjective.md

 }
 ```

-### 1 - OpenSecurityDoor
+#### 1 - OpenSecurityDoor

-Open a given Sec-Door, even the door is locked with a security alarm.&#x20;
+Open a given Sec-Door, even the door is locked with a security alarm.

 Note: Without aid of a plugin, you can't open a sec-door that has already been "approached".